imetaxas/double-entry-bookkeeping-api/README.md

 # Double Entry Bookkeeping API
 A library of the Double-entry bookkeeping concept which is downloadable from the [Central Repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.yanimetaxas%22).

-It uses Spring 5 and the Java Transaction API.
+It uses Spring 5 and the Java Transaction API internally.

 It supports H2, HSQL and Derby databases in embedded mode.

-And H2, MySQL and Postgres in JDBC mode.
+And H2, MySQL and Postgres using JDBC.

 Description
 --------------------